2xBuild/2xBuild/README.md

 projects i've built/building

--dotschool: organised self-study that actually works (pending)
+-[dotschool](https://github.com/2xBuild/dotschool): organised self-study that actually works
 -[cutefolio](https://github.com/2xBuild/cutefolio): build portfolios with a bunch of cute templates, analytics, custom domain and much more.
 -[tpot](https://tpot.cc): directory of tech part of twitter, events, rages and highlights at one place.